-The photographs are heartbreaking.
-Anguish etched into faces of people desperately attempting to find safety – except for those like two-year-old Alyan Kurdi, lifeless on the shoreline, who paid the ultimate price searching for it.
-The photos offer a tiny glimpse into the nightmare millions face fleeing Syria, which has forced 6.3 million to relocate inside its borders.
-More than 5 million have sought refuge in Turkey and other neighboring countries.
-Some have continued on, risking everything for the dream of a better life in Europe.
-The flow of humanity will not stop soon.
+The photographs showing Europe’s migration crisis are heartbreaking.
+Anguish etched into faces of people desperately attempting to find safety – except for those like that of two-year-old Aylan Kurdi, lifeless on the shoreline, who paid the ultimate price searching for it.
+The photos offer a tiny glimpse into the nightmare millions face fleeing Syria.
+Over half of the population has been forced from their homes, and many people have been displaced multiple times as the United Nations Office for the Coordination of Humanitarian Affairs reports.

 Syria is a mess, torn apart by a brutal dictatorship, moderate Syrian rebels, Kurdish separatists, and the savagery of the Islamic State (IS).
-Seven years of fighting between the various groups has turned Syria into the world’s largest refugee crisis.
+Eight years of fighting between the various groups has turned Syria into the world’s largest refugee crisis.
 But Syria is not unique.
-More than 65 million people sought asylum from conflict zones around the world in 2016, with 20 people forcibly displaced every minute.
-According to the United Nations (UN) Refugee Agency, it’s the largest number of displaced people ever and will likely continue trending higher unless peace and justice are found.
-What other chance do these people have to lead a normal life again?
+More than 68.5 million people or one person every two seconds were forcibly displaced around the world in 2018 as a result of conflict or persecution.
+According to the Global Peace Index 2018, refugees made up almost 1% of the global population in 2017 for the first time in modern history, at a rate 12 times higher than that in 1951.
+What chance do these people have to lead a normal life again?

 Peace and justice are not only essential to ending wars and conflicts; they’re foundational to achieving the other UN Sustainable Development Goals (SDGs).
 With the years 2000 to 2015 as a guide, we know that ending extreme poverty is highly dependent on peace.
-According to the Organization for Economic Co-operation and Development, the five countries that did not progress on any of the Millennium Development Goals – the precursor to the new SDGs – all faced violent conflicts at some point between 2000 and 2015.
-Furthermore, research published by the Brookings Institute estimates that 75% of people still living in extreme poverty by 2030 will be located in war zones.
-If we want to eliminate extreme poverty by 2030, we must achieve peace.
+According to the Organization for Economic Cooperation and Development, the five countries that did not progress on any of the Millennium Development Goals – the precursor to the new SDGs – all faced violent conflicts at some point between 2000 and 2015.

-The problem is so bad that the United States and others demand companies to verify and prove that their manufactured goods do not use minerals from the Congo or other conflict zones.
-With the help of online collaboration platforms such as SAP® Product Stewardship Network, companies can ensure their supply chain is using responsibly sourced materials.
-Stopping the purchase of minerals from conflict zones stops the funding of rebel groups and the destruction they cause.
+The problem is so bad that the United States and other countries demand companies verify and prove that their manufactured goods do not use minerals from the Congo or other conflict zones.
+With the help of online collaboration platforms, companies can ensure their supply chain is using responsibly sourced materials.

 As our world shrinks with every newborn child and with every newly integrated supply chain, finding a way to live in peace and harmony is our only hope for survival.
 We can all help – nations, governments, corporations, and individuals – to stop the nightmares for so many and help them dream once again.

-SAP technology is helping governments analyze and use data to improve people’s lives.
+SAP technology is helping governments and other organizations use data and digital tools to improve people’s lives: